 A stormwater utility is a dedicated and equitable funding mechanism to pay for a community’s stormwater management program.
 In 2019, New Jersey enacted the Clean Stormwater & Flood Reduction Law that allows municipalities, counties, groups of municipalities, and sewerage and improvement authorities to establish a stormwater utility.
 In 2022, New Jersey Department of Environmental Protection (NJDEP) announced the availability of Technical Assistance for Stormwater Utility Feasibility Studies, which will assist municipalities in completing a stormwater utility feasibility study.

 Key leaders in the Stormwater Utility subcommittee who organized the information forums include Dana Patterson, Princeton Hydro (co-chair); Micah Shapiro, RES (co-chair); Prabha Kumar, Black & Veatch Management Consulting LLC; and Elizabeth Treadway, WSP.
-Presenters included Prabha Kumar, Elizabeth Treadway, Dave Mason, CDM Smith; and Lindsey Sigmund, New Jersey Future.
+Presenters included Prabha Kumar, Elizabeth Treadway, Dana Patterson, Dave Mason, CDM Smith; and Lindsey Sigmund, New Jersey Future.